docker-archive/docker-ce/components/cli/docs/reference/commandline/cli.md

 Options:
-      --config string      Location of client config files (default "/root/.docker") -D, --debug              Enable debug mode
+      --config string      Location of client config files (default "/root/.docker") -c, --context string     Name of the context to use to connect to the daemon (overrides DOCKER_HOST env var and default context set with "docker context use")
+  -D, --debug              Enable debug mode
       --help               Print usage
   -H, --host value         Daemon socket(s) to connect to (default [])